More advanced, and faster, than =IMPORTXML()

 }

 That's it.
-Now you can give this function a URL, and it will return all fields (and others, if you want) for you.
+Now you can give this function a URL as parameter input, and it will return all 9 fields for you in one go.
 I'll show you how.

 For sanity's sake, I usually add a check if the URL actually IS a valid URL: